tomasvana10/commits2pdf/README.md

   -gen2a, --pdf_gen_2a  The first PDF rendering implementation with ``fpdf``.
   -gen2b, --pdf_gen_2b  The second PDF rendering implementation with ``pycairo``.
 The default option.
   -qa QUERIES_ANY, --query-any QUERIES_ANY
                         Select the commits whose title OR description match ANY part of your query.
-Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or
+Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or trailing whitespace.
-                        trailing whitespace.
   -QA QUERIES_ALL, --query-all QUERIES_ALL
                         Select the commits whose title OR description match ALL parts of your query.
+Format:
-Format: "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or
+                        "<query1>" OR "<query1,query2>" etc. Note: queries can have leading or trailing whitespace.
-                        trailing whitespace.
   -rp RPATH, --repo-path RPATH
                         Path to your repository directory.
-Set to "." by default.
+Set to "." (your current directory) by default.
   -fc RNAME, --repo-from-clone RNAME
                         Clone a repo into the working directory and generate the commits PDF from it automatically.
                         Format: <repo name> (case insensitive).
   -nnc NEWEST_N_COMMITS, --newest-n-commits NEWEST_N_COMMITS
                         Select the newest n number amount of commits to include after filtering.
   -onc OLDEST_N_COMMITS, --oldest-n-commits OLDEST_N_COMMITS